Climate change in Montana: Renewables

-Currently, most of Montana's solar energy projects are undertaken at the residential or small-scale municipal level in homes, ranches, schools, community buildings and business.
+Currently, most of Montana's solar energy projects are undertaken at the residential or small-scale municipal level in homes, ranches, schools, community buildings and businesses.
 The feasibility of larger-scale solar energy generation facilities in Montana continues to be researched.
-Eastern Montana receives an annual average of 5 hours of full sun, and western Montana receives an annual average of 4.2 hours, so Montana has adequate solar resources to support more widespread development of solar energy in the future.
+Eastern Montana receives an annual average of 5 hours of full sun, and western Montana receives an annual average of 4.2 hours.
+Therefore, Montana has adequate solar resources to support more widespread development of solar energy in the future.

 The State of Montana currently offers numerous tax incentives and revolving loan programs to encourage solar energy development projects.
 Details of those programs can also be found on MDEQ's official site.

 Local government

 In 2007, Montana published its comprehensive Climate Change Action Plan and became the seventh U.S. state to join the Western Climate Initiative (WCI).
 Shortly thereafter, numerous local governments across the state began to develop formal climate change policies and greenhouse gas emission standards to be implemented at the local level.
 The standards published in the local climate change action plans are largely patterned after Montana's comprehensive Climate Change Action Plan.

 In 2009, Helena issued its community climate action plan.

 In 2011, Bozeman released its final climate action plan and so did Missoula County.

 Additionally, Montana State University and University of Montana also issued climate change action plans for the campus communities.

 In late 2011, Missoula County's Clark Fork Coalition began the process of developing climate action strategies as well.

 In 2018, the Confederated Salish and Kootenai Tribes began a comprehensive climate adaptation planning process.

 In 2018, the City of Red Lodge adopted an Energy Conservation Plan to reduce greenhouse gas emissions to 50% of 2016 levels by 2040.